runtimeverification/evm-semantics/README.md

 For using the `./Build` command and tests, we depend on `xmllint` (on Ubuntu via the package `libxml2-utils`).
 For developing, we depend on [`pandoc`](https://pandoc.org/).

-### Interesting Branches

-These branches (off of `master`) are various interesting/useful changes to the semantics.

--   `perf` and `performance` are changes which improve performance of concrete execution but cannot do symbolic reasoning.
--   `tutorial` removes parts of the semantics and places `TODO` markers for a user to fill in.

 ### Example Runs

 Run the file `tests/VMTests/vmArithmeticTest/add0.json`: